-1.9 Dual-Pol Preprocessor
+Dual-Pol Preprocessor

-The Dual-Pol Preprocessor can be thought of as the car wash for Z and the Dual-Pol variables.
-It will smooth the data and if there is any attenuation present, it will also correct for this.
+The next step in the QPE algorithm is to run Z and the Dual-Pol variables through the Dual-Pol Preprocessor which can essentially be thought of as the car wash for these variables.
+It smoothes the data and if there is any attenuation present, it will also correct for this.

-1.11 Melting Layer Detection Algorithm (MLDA)
+Melting Layer Detection Algorithm (MLDA)

 The purpose of the Melting Layer Detection Algorithm, or MLDA, is to determine the depth of the melting layer.
-This information is needed to properly classify hydrometeor types as we'll discuss later on.
+We need to know where the melting layer is so we can properly classify hydrometeor types.
 For each elevation angle, the MLDA works by detecting four different heights as illustrated in the figure to the right.
 The first set of heights represent where the radar beam edges encounter the bottom and top of the melting layer.
 In AWIPS, the melting layer heights as seen by the radar beam edges are displayed as the dotted green lines.
 The second set of heights represents where the radar beam center encounters the bottom and top of the melting layer.
 In AWIPS, these heights are displayed as the solid green lines.
 The melting layer as defined by the CENTER of the radar beam is ultimately what is used by nearly all algorithms when determining precipitation type and the appropriate rain-rate relationships to use.

-1.13 Hydrometeor Classification Algorithm (HCA)
+Hydrometeor Classification Algorithm (HCA)